How to Grow Tomato Plant | How to Make Tomato Plants Grow Faster

-Seeds are sown in June July for autumn-winter crop and for spring-summer crop seeds are sown in September.
-On the hill, seeds are sown in march April.
+Seeds are sown in June and July for autumn-winter crops and for spring-summer crops seeds are sown in September.
+On the hill, seeds are sown in March and April.

 Take a small pot with drainage holes at the bottom.
 Fill it with the potting mix.
 You can use seed starting mix for that or just mix 60% normal garden soil plus 40% vermicompost.

 Place the slices on the surface of the potting mix.
 You can also remove the tomato flesh to avoid any fungus growth.